adrelanos/aeternity-wiki/Claiming-Your-Ledger-Nano-S.md

 æternity is currently processing orders and expects to have shipping complete by the end of May.
 [![](https://cdn-images-1.medium.com/max/800/1*Fh8Te8hkihkvLufP05tKPQ.png)](#)

-## I still have a question who can I talk to:
+## I still have questions, who can I talk to:

 Please visit our
-[[Contacts and Communities|Contacts-and-Communities]] and feel free to reach out to the team.
+[[Contacts and Communities|Contacts-and-Communities]] page for resources on how you can reach out to the team.

 [![](https://cdn-images-1.medium.com/max/800/1*Fh8Te8hkihkvLufP05tKPQ.png)](#)

-### Get a Ledger with a Ledger
+### How to get an æternity Ledger Nano S using a different Ledger Nano S

 ** more information and instructions asap**